Getting Started with AI Coding Tools: A Student's Guide

 1# Ask: "Show me list comprehension in Python with a real example" 2# Result: 3squares = [x**2 for x in range(10) if x % 2 == 0] 4# vs the for-loop equivalent: 5squares = [] 6for x in range(10): 7 if x % 2 == 0: 8 squares.append(x**2)

 The AI shows you both versions, helping you understand the why behind new syntax.
+That comparative explanation is more effective than reading documentation alone, because it shows the transformation rather than just the end state.

 Instead of: "Write me a sorting algorithm"